virtualcitySYSTEMS/map-core/documentation/panorama.md

 To visualize both the color and intensity images, the images MUST provide tiff overviews which fit into a geographic tiling scheme with two square level 0 tiles.
 All overviews provided MUST be consecutive.
 The image MAY omit any number of top level overviews.
 Even though TIFF allows for tiled overviews to not fit the image size exactly, this is not permitted in this case.
-A tile may NOT contain no data values.
+A tile may NOT contain NoData values.
 In most cases, this requires you to resize the image so it can fit within the tiling scheme.
 This is illustrated by the following example.

 Given a tile size of 512x512 pixels, the following table shows the image sizes for each level: